 You just have to ask!
 When you are before the judge, and the charge is dismissed, just ask that the appropriate paperwork for the expungement be provided to you by the court clerk.
 Once it is given to you, you fill out the form, take it to the county courthouse and file it!

 Only a Superior Court judge can order an expungement, so this intermediate step is necessary.
 However, once the order is entered, it is up to the county prosecutor to make sure all of the appropriate parties are given notice of the expungement, thus saving you time and money in terms of attorney's fees.

-This is the same as in a regular expungement, so it is no surprise that it should be applied to this new accelerated process.
+This just means that you need to bring a regular expungement action.
+The downside is that you will have to wait a while, depending on the charge you plead to.
 But in situations where you can walk away free from any charges, it is good that you can now walk away with no arrest record as well.